Bosch-0/Project-Muggle/README.md

   - Hard to quantifiy that this would be changes made on Bitcoin Core, espeically so considering UX friendly node tools like Umbrel also use core.

 ## Timeline
 I'm confident in establishing solid design foundations for Bitcoin Core over the next 6 months.
 The implementation of specific designs is harder to gauge as its restricted to the pace of Core which historically is quite conservative (for good reason!).
-In general though it is common for design decicions to be far ahead of development changes, I will keep making / improving on designs
+In general though it is common for design decisions to be ahead of development changes, I will keep making / improving on designs and hopefully they will eventually get picked up / assist with making a superior design.
+This document will likely grow larger as time goes on and more ideas surface but this is what I have in the works currently.

 ## Current Projects
 Below are some design projects I have been working on for Bitcoin Core.
 Many of these mini-projects have been broken up into smaller versions to limit technical debt and align with the conservative and incremental way in which Bitcoin Core is updated.
 Lower versions are mostly aimed around content re-works, such as educating users (e.g. clarifying wallet types when creating a wallet), whilst later versions focus more on implementing a new feature (e.g. UI/UX for HWI when creating a wallet).
 All projects will go through regular reviews via the core GUI repo as well as on the Bitcoin Design Slack.